opentripplanner/OpenTripPlanner/doc/dev/decisionrecords/AnalysesAndDesign.md

 # Analysis and design

-We want to get better at design, so we want some documentation up font for large changes.
+We want to get better at design, so we want some documentation up front for large changes.
 If a problem is complex, changes the core OTP model, and/or the API significantly, then the developer requesting a change should be prepared to provide some design documentation.